 - Second-degree burns – Second-degree burns extend beyond the top layers of the skin and do more damage than first-degree burns.
 Second-degree burns often cause blisters and leave the skin looking deep red.
 A burst blister can cause an open wound, potentially leading to an infection.
 Because second-degree burns extend deeper than first-degree burns, more tissue is damaged.
 You should generally see a doctor if you’ve suffered a second-degree burn, especially if you were burned in a sensitive area.

 - Third-degree burns – Third-degree burns extend through all the layers of the skin, causing severe damage to any affected tissue.
 Third-degree burns can be excruciatingly painful. in some cases, nerve damage is so severe that victims can’t feel any pain.
 A third-degree burn often leaves the victim’s skin looking black or brown.
 It may take on a waxy appearance, char, or look like rough leather.
 Third-degree burns can be fatal, so seek medical attention immediately if you sustain one.

 - Fourth-degree burns – The damage from a fourth-degree burn extends to the underlying muscle, bone, and connective tissue.
 A fourth-degree burn will require extensive treatment in a specialized burn treatment unit.

-How Can a Burn Injury Lawyer Help Burn Victims in Las Vegas?
+How Can a Car Accident Lawyer Help Burn Victims in Las Vegas?